Plants of Sierra Nevada

 Anaphalis margaritacea Common pearly everlasting

-Also known as western pearly everlasting, this erect herb of the aster family (Asteraceae) grows to 1.2 m tall.
+Also known as western pearly everlasting, this erect herb grows to 1.2 m tall.
 It is widespread in North America, from north-western Mexico to Alaska, and in northern Asia, southwards to China and the Himalaya, and thence westwards to eastern Europe.
+It is widespread in the Sierras, mainly in the lower parts.

 In this picture from Kings Canyon National Park, common pearly everlasting has invaded a burned forest of oak and pines.
 (Photo copyright © by Kaj Halberg)